Lauren Samuels: Stage

 Samuels' first major stage role was playing Wendy in a 2009-2010 production of Peter Pan at the Curve, Leicester.

 On 26 July 2010, she made her West End debut as Sandy in the London production of Grease, replacing Siobhan Dillon.
 She played Cathy in a production of the two-character musical The Last Five Years, which ran at the Tabard Theatre, Chiswick from 9 February to 5 March 2011.

 Samuels played the role of Scaramouche in We Will Rock You at the Dominion Theatre in London from late 2011.
 Following this she starred as the title character in Vampirette the Musical at the Manchester Opera House in May 2012.
 She reprised her role in We Will Rock You for its 10th anniversary tour, which commenced on 25 February 2012.

-In June 2015, Samuels began playing the role of Jules, in the new West End musical Bend It Like Beckham.
+In June 2015, Samuels played the role of Jules, in the new West End musical Bend It Like Beckham.

-In May 2024, Samuels began playing Elphaba on the US National Tour of Wicked.
+In May 2024, Samuels played Elphaba on the US National Tour of Wicked.

+In 2026, Samuels played Meg on the 2026 World Tour of The Last Ship.